Search within:

 A Guide To A&S Academic Requirements

 This guide is designed to help students understand what courses they will need in order to graduate from Ohio University in a timely manner.
-This information provides a sense of how University General Education requirements and College of Arts & Sciences requirements fit together over a four-year period.
+This information provides a sense of how University General Education BRICKS requirements and College of Arts & Sciences requirements fit together over a four-year period.

 There are three sets of academic requirements for graduation—many of which overlap.